 Orlando Vogler Guiné is a managing associate in VdA's banking and finance practice, where he has been actively involved in several capital markets transactions, including corporate bonds and covered bonds issues, securitisations, liability managements, undertakings for collective investment, and derivatives - assisting some of the leading institutions in the financial and non-financial sectors.
 He also regularly advises on banking capitalisation and resolution matters, and is a recognised author in securities and corporate law matters.

-VdA

-Rua Dom Luis I, 28 1200-151 Lisboa Portugal

-Tel: +351 21 311 3400 Fax: +351 21 311 3406 Email: bla@vda.pt; ovg@vda.pt Web: www.vda.pt
+Contributed by: Benedita Aires and Orlando Vogler Guiné, VdA VdA Rua Dom Luis I, 28 1200-151 Lisboa Portugal Tel: +351 21 311 3400 Fax: +351 21 311 3406 Email: bla@vda.pt ovg@vda.pt Web: www.vda.pt